 Another source of bias, which needs to be taken into account, stems from the method of interviewing.
-Data on income obtained during face-to-face interviews with household members has the tendency to underestimate certain income sources or data on some income components can be completely missing (item non-response).
+Data on income and housing costs obtained during face-to-face interviews with household members has the tendency to underestimate or overestimated, certain income sources or data on some income components can be completely missing (item non-response).
 Not to reduce the size of the processed dataset the missing income was imputed using correct statistical methods.

-In Living Conditions 2012 the interviewer failed to obtain income information for one person in an otherwise successfully interviewed household only in 14 cases.
+In Living Conditions 2015 the interviewer failed to obtain income information for one person in an otherwise successfully interviewed household only in 8 cases.
 The missing income of such individuals was replaced with income of another randomly selected person with the same characteristics, i.e. a simple hot-deck method was applied.